Regulations

 1. Categories

-Category I – for contestants aged 12 years and under /one stage/
+Category I – for contestants aged 12 and under (one stage)

-Category II – for contestants aged 15 years and under /one stage/
+Category II – for contestants aged 15 and under (one stage)

-Category III – for contestants aged 18 years and under /two stages/
+Category III – for contestants aged 18 and under (two stages)

-• Contestants who do not attend state-run music schools are also free to participate.
+Contestants from institutions other than state-run music schools are also eligible to participate.

-• Should participants fall to comply with the rules and regulations they will be excluded from the competition.
+Contestants who fail to comply with the rules and regulations will be disqualified from the competition.

 2. Application